adron-s/mtik_initrd_hacks/README.md

 	Upload content of ./for_ftp_upload/pub/* to target RouterOS device via FTP(to /pub or /flash or ...)
 	Put ./bins/kernel-new.elf to your tftp and Netboot from it telnet x.x.x.x 22111

+	If you want to boot the modified kernel from a flash drive, then place it in the /flash/boot dir: nc x.x.x.y 1111 > /flash/boot/kernel